DPS800/speculum-website/README.md

 # speculum-website
-Website for the Speculum 😠👿
+Website for The Speculum 😠👿